michuW93/microsoft_azure_fundamentals/README.md

 22. PowerApps lets you quickly build app with little or no code, that's all it can do.
 23. Azure Databricks is an Apache Spark-based analytics service
 24. In <b>In compliance manager</b> you can track your company’s regulatory standards and regulations, such as ISO27001.
+25. <b>Azure security center</b> allows you to track and manage the compliance of Azure resources.
+You can use this service to measure how well your Azure resources are compliant with policies that affect your workload.